-3.2 Match Officials
+4.2 Match Officials

 Match Officials are responsible for safely conducting competitions and for ensuring that competitors have the best possible conditions for completing their events according to these rules.
-Match Officials who are authorized to participate in decisions to penalize or disqualify competitors according to Rule 3.13.2 are the Match Director, Range Officers, Scoring Officers, Statistical Officers, Score Challenge Officers, Technical Officers, and appointed Juries.
-Match Officials should normally not be competitors, but if, exceptionally, Match Officials are competitors they must also fulfill all competitor requirements listed in Rule 3.4.
+Match Officials who are authorized to participate in decisions to penalize or disqualify competitors according to Rule 4.12.3 c) are the Match Director, Range Officers, Scoring Officers, Statistical Officers, Score Challenge Officers, Technical Officers, and appointed Juries.
+Match Officials should normally not be competitors, but if, exceptionally, Match Officials are competitors they must also fulfill all competitor requirements listed in Rule 4.4.
 CMP-sanctioned competitions may have the following Match Officials:

-3.2.1 Match Director
+4.2.1 Match Director